drewww/prism/_sources/reference/prism/index.rst.txt

    :param string directory: The root directory of the module.

-- .. lua:function:: turn(level: Level, actor: Actor, controller: ControllerComponent)
+- .. lua:function:: turn(level: Level, actor: Actor, controller: Controller)

    This is the core turn logic, and if you need to use a different scheduler or want a different turn structure you should override this.

    :param Level level: The current level.
    :param Actor actor: The actor taking their turn.
-   :param ControllerComponent controller: The actor's controller, for convenience.
+   :param Controller controller: The actor's controller, for convenience.

 - .. lua:function:: advanceCoroutine()